nhsconnect/ITK-FHIR-Digital-Medicines/pages/design/build_allergy_list.md

 This FHIR element may be used to represents the date and/or time of the last known occurrence of a reaction event.
 May be populated if known.

 ## AllergyIntolerance.reaction.substance ##
-This FHIR element <b>SHOULD NOT</b> populated for Transfer of Care Documents.
+This FHIR element <b>SHOULD NOT</b> populated for Digital Medicines Documents.

 ## AllergyIntolerance.reaction.onset ##
 This FHIR element may be populated if known.